Jasonxlu/Jasonxlu/README.md

 # 👋 Hey!
 I study computer science @ Northwestern University.
-Feel free to reach out at: jasonxlu.dev@gmail.com or check out my website: https://lujason.com
+Feel free to reach out!

 <!--
 **Jasonxlu/Jasonxlu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.